 This would not be possible if the browser could not see what we have saved on the clipboard.

 There is no panic if this data is saved in a proactive way to improve the user experience.

 With the launch iOS 14 si iPadOS 14, Apple introduced a banner notification system at the top of the screen, through which the user is notified that the data saved on the clipboard has been "pasted" in the accessed application.
-In this way the user will know every time an application on the iPhone or iPad reads the idevice clipboard.
+This way the user will know every time an application on iPhone or iPad read the idevice clipboard.
 A clear example is the Facebook application, which reads data from the clipboard only when the user wants to "paste" a text.